storj/design-docs/20240129-satellite-managed-encryption.md

 This secrets manager was chosen because it is just as secure as the alternatives, if not more and yet cheaper and easier to manage.
 It also is more convenient to use as we already use GCP.
 * The KMS service - This is part of the Satellite that will be responsible for fetching the master key at startup, encrypting and decrypting passphrases, and storing and retrieving same from the passphrase store.
 The master key will be kept in memory throughout the lifetime of the Satellite.
 The satellite will be configured with credentials needed to access the Secret Manager (the master key store).
 * The Passphrase store - This where the encrypted passphrases will be stored.
 It will be a new column, `passphrase_enc` on the `projects` table.
+As added benefits to storing this on `projects`, we will be able to back up encrypted passphrases and also rotate master keys.

 #### Satellite Project Updates

-A new flag should be added to the `projects` table, like `projects.satellite_managed_encryption`.
-This should be false for all existing projects.
-While satellite-managed-encryption (this design) is in-progress, new projects should be created with this flag set to false.
-Another column should be added to the `projects` table to be the passphrase store, like `projects.passphrase_enc`.
-This should be the encrypted passphrase for satellite-managed-encryption projects only and null for others.
+A new column should be added to the `projects` table to be the passphrase store, like `projects.passphrase_enc`.
+This should be the encrypted passphrase for satellite-managed-encryption projects only and `null` for others.
+Projects that are created before this feature is deployed and projects created after but opt out should have `null` in this column.

 Functionality should then be added to allow creating a project with a satellite managed encryption passphrase:
-* the `projects.satellite_managed_encryption` column is set to `true` for this project
 * the KMS service generates a cryptographically random passphrase and encrypts it using the master key
 * the passphrase store is updated with the encrypted passphrase for this project
 * endpoints on the satellite API are added or updated so that an authenticated user can request the encryption passphrase for a project during access creation
   * endpoints handlers should use the KMS service to retrieve the encrypted passphrase from the store and decrypt it using the master key

-#### WebAssembly Updates

-Wasm functionality must be updated to allow the Satellite UI to properly generate access credentials with path encryption disabled.
-[Code for reference](https://github.com/storj/storj/blob/a62929fd5757a40eda5d0b044ad2cefc14708410/satellite/console/consolewasm/access.go#L22-L29).

 #### Satellite UI Updates